JOGO insole sensors

 Players can connect the sensors to their JOGO app to record their technical and physical performances in real-time.
 At the same time, coaches can access the data through the trainer dashboard.
 The sensors will track the performance of a player during matches and training sessions.
 “Our sensors easily fit every boot and can be used without limitations in all workout environments.
 Even during matches, something that’s not possible with many other external wearables”, Dwinger continues.
 The sensors have been created in such a way that they won’t need to be removed from the boot after using them.
 They can be charged using a magnetic USB charger.”
 But that’s not all: our sensors are also at the lower end of the price range.
 We want to make a product that is more accessible for everyone to use.”

 The sensors are so cost-effective because JOGO produces everything in-house.
 Dwinger: “We decided that it would be best to build the sensors ourselves.
 We want to make it low-cost, control of the manufacturing process, and make adjustments whenever we need to.
 We have the expertise and knowledge within our team, so why not use it?”

-Founded in april 2020, JOGO / SportsTalentVision BV quickly built a great team with broad football, technology, and data science experience.
-Our knowledge, network and understanding of youth development places us in a unique position to revolutionise the world of football with state of the art technology.
+Founded in April 2020, JOGO quickly built a great team with broad football, technology, and data science experience.
+Our knowledge, network and understanding of youth development places us in a unique position to revolutionize the world of football with state-of-the-art technology.